Travel from the UK

 Onward flights to Mytilene are offered by Aegean Airlines (www.aegeanair.com), Olympic Air (www.olympicair.com) and Astra Airlines (www.astra-airlines.gr).
 Less frequent connections are available from the bigger islands in Greece, like Rhodes and Crete

-Hellenic Seaways (www.hsw.gr) has five sailings per week from Piraeus.
+Hellenic Seaways (www.hsw.gr) has four sailings per week from Piraeus via Chios.

-(Two of these are via Samos, taking almost 17 hours, and continue to Kavala)
+(There are additional sailings via Samos, taking almost 17 hours, and continuing to Kavala)

 Blue Star Ferries (www.bluestarferries.com), has three a week, also from Piraeus, on Tuesdays, Thursdays, & Sundays,